omarmorsli/Churn-prediction/README.md

 # Churn-prediction

-TELCO inc is a phoning company facing a churn problem.
-They collected a dataset on their past customers and ask you to:
+Phoning companies are always facing churn problems.
+One of these companies has collected a dataset on their past customers and asks to:

 1/ rank their customers according to the probability of churn